X16Community/x16-docs/VERA FX Reference.md

 ### Writing the cache to VRAM

-If "blit write enabled" is set, the cache contents are written to VRAM when writing to DATA0 or DATA1.
+If "Cache write enabled" is set, the cache contents are written to VRAM when writing to DATA0 or DATA1.
 The primary use is to write all or part of the 32-bit cache to the 4-byte-aligned region of memory at the current address.

 Control over which parts are written are chosen by the value written to DATA0 or DATA1.
 The value written is treated as a **nibble mask** where a 0-bit writes the data and a 1-bit masks the data from being written.In other words, writing a 0 will flush the entire 32-bit cache.
 Writing `#%00001111` will write the second and third byte in the cache to VRAM in the second and third memory locations in the 4-byte-aligned region.